apdlbalb/promoter-counter/README.md

 This program reads in a text file of gene IDs, a text file of promoter motif sequences, and a directory of GFF and fasta files and creates a report of the number of times each motif was found.

 ## Dependencies
-- Written with Python 3
+- Written in Python 3
 - Requires SeqIO from Biopython
 - Program assumes all GFF files in `FastaGFF/` have a matching fasta file in the directory with chromosome number as the key